sitewhere/sitewhere.github.io/integration/openhab.md

 UUID **5a95f3f2-96f0-47f9-b98d-f5c081d01948** for an openHAB virtual device.
 Note that the above configuration routes commands for that specification over MQTT as expected by the openHAB addon.

-## Testing the Installation
+## Test the Installation
-Once the **sitewhere.json** configuration has been set up, start the openHAB server.
+Once the openHAB addon and SiteWhere have been configured, start the openHAB server.
 Messages in the openHAB log should indicate that the agent was able to connect with SiteWhere as shown below:

 {% highlight text %}